2018 Clemson Tigers football team: Louisville

-at Boston College
+At Boston College

 Clemson next traveled to play 17th-ranked Boston College in Chestnut Hill, Massachusetts, with a chance to clinch the ACC's Atlantic Division for the fourth consecutive year.
 The Tigers did just that, winning the game handily, 27–7.
+Boston College hosted ESPN's College GameDay that morning, where multiple analysts picked the Eagles to upset the Tigers.

 Clemson received the kick-off and got as far as the Boston College 12 yard line but settled for a 30-yard field goal to take the 3–0 lead.
 Boston College's first possession ended with starting quarterback Anthony Brown being taken down by Clemson defensive lineman Christian Wilkins, suffering an apparent injury.
 He walked off the field under his own power but did not return to the game.
 Clemson's next possession ended in a punt, which was returned 74 yards for a touchdown by Boston College's Michael Walker.
 Clemson responded with a 70-yard touchdown drive that ended with a two-yard pass from Trevor Lawrence to Milan Richard to retake the lead.
 Clemson added another field goal from 23 yards out early in the second quarter.
 Both teams failed to score for the rest of the half, and the 13–7 score carried into halftime.
 Clemson's first offensive drive of the second half ended with Trevor Lawrence's first career rushing touchdown, a six yard run.
 Early in the fourth quarter, Amari Rogers returned a Boston College punt 58 yards for a touchdown, which brought the score to 27–7, which held until the end of the game.